CORE-SNU/MPC-PEARL/README.md

 ### 3.3 Evaluation and Visualization
-To see how the trained agent navigates among dynamic environments, run the following line:
+To see how the trained agent navigates among dynamic, cluttered environments, run the following line:
 ```
 python test_navigation.py ./configs/Navigation_MPC.json ./output/Navigation_MPC/[EXP_WANT_TO_VISUALIZE]
 ```
-Note that the configuration file should remain the same between trainig and testing.
-The summary of the result appears in `./results_total_[TEST_TIME].csv`
+Note that the configuration file given as an argument must be the same for both trainig and testing.
+The summary of the result appears in `./results_total_[TEST_TIME].csv`.

 The following options can be given for `test_navigation.py`:
 - `--video` : Navigation video will be saved in `.gif` foramt.
 Default = False